In this mahi toi I use the Patu and the Kotiate to symbolise the divine and generous womb – He Whare Tangata (the house of mankind).

-In this expansive world of vision, imagination and intuition, the feminine/masculine is complimentary, abundant, active and absolute.
+They represent potent vessels of regeneration., weapons of mass construction.
+In the expansive world of imagination and intuition, the feminine/masculine energy is complimentary and expansive.

-The use of the crochet doyley symbolise the domestication of mana wahine.
+Crochet doyleys symbolise the domestication of Mana wahine.

-The vigilant Ruru (Morepork) is a symbol of Kaitiakitanga that represents the spiritual realm associated with night.
+The vigilant Ruru is a symbol of Kaitiakitanga, representing the spiritual realm associated with Te Po (night) acknowledging wairua taking a final journey to Te rerenga wairua.

-This collection of drawing and painting are the result of playful exploration with the dualities of tapu/noa, creation/destruction, black/white, light/dark, negative/positive space all merging as a fluid, unified whole.
+This collection of drawing and painting are the result of playful exploration with the dualities of tapu/noa, black/white, light/dark, negative/positive space, all merging as a fluid, unified whole.

 Experimental drawing with spray paint and vivid on paper.
 I made stencils of patu using both negative and positive space to create the illusion of depth by layering them.
 This sheet of paper had a water mark through it creating the ripple effect which I liked alot.